IT50/book/en/lab/gnu-linux/partitioning-and-filesystem.md

 In this example, the system has one single disk, accessible at `/dev/nvme0n1`.
 This disk has a few partitions, each accessible at `/dev/nvme0n1p1`, `/dev/nvme0n1p2`, _etc._

-Note that your system may have a different type of disk and use completely different names, like `sda` or `mmcblk0`.
+Your system may have a different type of disk and use completely different names, like `sda` or `mmcblk0`.
 You need to use your own names consistently.

 ## Listing partitions